isomerpages/sndgo-corp/_about-smart-nation/pillars-of-smart-nation.md

 ---
-title: Pillars Of Smart Nation
+title: Pillars of Smart Nation
 permalink: /about-smart-nation/pillars-of-smart-nation
 ---

 Key pillars that support Singapore’s Smart Nation goals are: Digital Economy, Digital Government and Digital Society.
 Our people, our companies and our public agencies all have a role to play in this transformation.

 ## Digital Economy